Department of Mathematics and Statistics

 STAT 1260 - Statistics Including Sports and Politics

 A SLU inquiry seminar.
 Producing data through the use of samples and experiments; organizing data through graphs and numbers that describe the distribution of the data of one variable or the relationship between two variables; probability; statistical inference including confidence intervals and tests of significance.
-5 years of high school mathematics or a grade of C-or better in MATH-1200.
+Cross-listed with MATH 1260.

 Prerequisite(s): (MATH 1200 with a grade of C- or higher or Math Waiver per Advisor with a minimum score of 1200)